Sergey0101010/InterviewQuestions/java8to21.md

 E removeLast();
 }
 ```
-## What subtypes of sequenced collections do you know
+## What subtypes of sequenced collections do you know?
 SequencedSet<T> for collections where you can't add duplicates
 SequencedMap<T> for maps which support entries order